fabacab/wp-ldap/readme.txt

 * The WordPress `user_email` field becomes the `mail` attribute in the LDAP database.
 * The WordPress `display_name` field becomes the `displayName` attribute in the LDAP database.
 * The WordPress `user_pass` field becomes the `userPassword` attribute in the LDAP database.
+* The WordPress user's `ID` field becomes the `employeeNumber` attribute in the LDAP database.

-There is no mapping for the WordPress user ID number on the LDAP side.
-Instead, users are uniquely identified by their fully-qualified Distinguished Name (DN).
-A user's DN is automatically composed by combining their WordPress `user_login` with the WordPress Multisite's configured LDAP Search Base setting.
-For instance, by default, a WordPress Multisite with WP-LDAP installed running at `https://example.com/` with a user whose username is `exampleuser` will automatically be mirrored over LDAP to the user identified as `uid=exampleuser,dc=example,dc=com`.
+On the LDAP side, users are uniquely identified by their fully-qualified Distinguished Name (DN).
+A user's DN is automatically composed by combining their WordPress `user_login` and `ID` fields with the WordPress Multisite's configured LDAP Search Base setting.
+For instance, by default, a WordPress Multisite with WP-LDAP installed running at `https://example.com/` with a user whose username is `exampleuser` and numeric user ID value of `2` will automatically be mirrored over LDAP to the user identified as `employeeNumber=2+uid=exampleuser,dc=example,dc=com`.

 In addition to the above mappings, the following optional mappings also take place if or when the user updates their user profile: